aleen42/PersonalWiki/Programming/JavaScript/Framework/react/forms/forms.md

 ```

 When the user updates the input, the node's `vaule` *property* will change.
 However, `node.getAtribute('value')` should still return the value used at initialization time, `Untitled`.

+However, in React, the value should always be `Untitled`, no matter what the user has changed.